Goldbach Numbers in Short Intervals -- A Nonnegative Model Approach: Abstract

 \section{Abstract}

 We decrease the length of the shortest interval for which almost all even integers in it are the sum of two primes.
-This is achieved by applying a version of the Circle Method that uses two minorants together with a nonnegative model for one of them.
-Compared to Harman's previous strongest result of this type, we in this way do not need any vector sieve type inequality and so require neither additional majorants nor strong density requirements for the minorants.
+This is achieved by applying a new perspective of the circle method which builds on introducing a non-negative model for minorants.
+Compared to Harman's previous record, our approach uses minorants more efficiently and not only allows a shorter interval but also simplifies the treatment.